leksuss/leks.us/content/posts/Understanding intermediate model with many-to-many relationship in Django.md

     movie = models.ForeignKey(movie, on_delete=models.CASCADE)
 ```

-Note, here we should set `on_delete` param for tird model because it's one-to-many fields ,not many-to-many.
+Note, here we should set `on_delete` param for third model because it's one-to-many fields ,not many-to-many.

 Now we have intermediate model with custom fields and we can add roles in admin panel using `Movie` and `Artist` models.
-And this is completle different example, because `Role` is independent entity having it's own properties.
+And this is complete different example, because `Role` is independent entity having it's own properties.
 While "post-tag" is something like more technical relationship, in this example "artist-movie" relationship create new object - role with it's own properties.